d2l-ai/d2l-en/chapter_hyperparameter_optimization/sh-async.md

 Figure :ref:`synchronous_sh` shows the scheduling of synchronous SH with $\eta=2$ for four different trials with two workers.
 We start with evaluating Trial-0 and Trial-1 for one epoch and immediately continue with the next two trials once they are finished.
-Now, we first have to wait until Trial-2 finishes, which takes substantially more time than the other trials, before we can promote the best two trials, i.e. Trial-0 and Trial-3 to next rung level.
+Now, we first have to wait until Trial-2 finishes, which takes substantially more time than the other trials, before we can promote the best two trials, i.e. Trial-0 and Trial-3 to the next rung level.
 This causes an idiling time for Worker-1.
 Now, we continue with Rung 1.
 Also, here Trial-3 takes longer than Trial-0, which leads to an additional ideling time of Worker-0.
-Once, we reach Rung-2, only a the best trial, Trial-0, remains which occupies only one worker.
+Once, we reach Rung-2, only the best trial, Trial-0, remains which occupies only one worker.
 To avoid that Worker-1 idles during that time, most implementaitons of SH continue already with the next round, and start evaluating new trials (e.g Trial-4) on the first rung.

 ![.](img/sync_sh.svg)
 :width:`40px`